ABOUT THE EVENT

 Offshore wind is the new “big thing” in the Baltics, given the estimated potential in the region – 47 GW.
 However, without a grid, there is no offshore wind power.
 Building new interconnectors and power-to-x facilities are key to ensuring that the Baltic region is energy sufficient.
 Moreover, the large potential makes the Baltic region strategically important for the long-term decarbonisation of Europe and gives the Baltic States the opportunity to play a significant role in speeding up the green transformation of Europe’s energy system.

 Denmark is an international pioneer in green transition and has shown that renewable energy is a growth sector of the future.
-Today, more than half of Denmark´s electricity is powered by wind.
+Today, more than half of Denmark´s electricity is produced by wind.
 With a world-leading wind industry, experiences from Denmark´s green transition over the past several decades may serve as inspiration and a source of know-how.

 PROGRAMME